-The MLS is participating in and supporting the Massachusetts Broadband Project.
-The Massachusetts Broadband Institute (MBI) is nearing the completion of work to extend affordable high-speed Internet access to homes, businesses, schools, libraries, medical facilities, government offices and other public places across the Commonwealth.
+The Massacusetts Library System has been providing support to the public libraries in conjunction with the Massachusetts Broadband Project.
+The Massachusetts Broadband Institute (MBI) in January 2014 has after 3+ years, completed the work to extend affordable high-speed (fiber) internet access to homes, businesses, schools, libraries, medical facilities, government offices and other public places across the Commonwealth!
 The MBI has built the MassBroadband 123 network to expand broadband connectivity to over 120 communities in western and north central Massachusetts.
 Nearly all of these 120 communities include a Public Library as a Community Anchor Institution (CAI) for the installation of the high speed fiber.

 Other trainings and webinars, including free on-line training for Library staff and patrons is offered through the Goodwill Community Foundation (GCF).
 They offer over 150 classes ranging from MS Office to Reading classes, Job Development and Web Development.
 Click and Go!